sghoweri/ascmats.github.io/index.md

 ---
-title: Home
+title: Welcome to the TrampleTek Blue Docs
-layout: Welcome to the TrampleTek Blue Docs
+layout: home
 nav_order: 1
 ---
 # Welcome to the documentation for TrampleTek Blue (Home Assistant version)!